adams-y-chen/AspNetCore.OAuth2/README.md

 PS C:\YUHECHEN\AspNetCore\AspNetCore.OAuth2\src> dotnet new is4empty -n Marvin.IDP
 The template "IdentityServer4 Empty" was created successfully.

-### run IdentiyServer and check configuration
+### run IdentiyServer and inspect discovery document (configuration)
-The default url for the configuration: https://localhost:44318/.well-known/openid-configuration
+The default url for the discovery document: https://localhost:44318/.well-known/openid-configuration